coderefinery/git-branch-design/_episodes/03-squashing-exercise.md

 title: "Git rebase and commit squashing exercise"
 teaching: 0
 exercises: 15
+questions:
+  - How can we commit often and still arrive at an understandable history?
 objectives:
   - Learn how to clean up branches.
 ---